Cheyenne, Wyoming: Government

 Cheyenne's government consists of a mayor and a city council, elected on a non-partisan basis.
 The mayor is elected in a citywide vote.
-The current Mayor, Patrick Collins, a bicycle shop owner, took office on January 4, 2021 with a term ending January 6, 2025.
+The current Mayor, Patrick Collins, a bicycle shop owner, took office on January 4, 2021.
+He was elected for a second term in the November 2024 mayoral election.
 The city council has nine members each of whom are elected from one of three wards.
 Each ward elects three members.
-The mayor's office is responsible for managing the various city departments which consist of Police, Fire Rescue, Planning and Development, Engineering, Public Works, Treasury, Attorney’s Office, Human Resources, and Municipal Court.
+The mayor's office is responsible for managing the various city departments, which consist of Police, Fire Rescue, Planning and Development, Engineering, Public Works, Treasury, Attorney's Office, Human Resources, and Municipal Court.
+The Planning and Development Department manages the Downtown Development Authority.
 The Cheyenne Board of Public Utilities is owned by the city but is semi-autonomous.

+In March 2025, Cheyenne Police Chief Mark Francisco announced a nearly full sworn officer staff with 111 of 115 positions filled.

 Education

-Public education in the city of Cheyenne is provided by Laramie County School District #1.
+Public education in all of the city of Cheyenne is provided by Laramie County School District #1.
 The district is served by four high schools, Central High on the northwest side, East High on the east side, South High on the south side, and Triumph High, also on the south side.

 Cheyenne is home to the Laramie County Community College (LCCC), one of seven constituent campuses managed by the Wyoming Community College Commission.

 Cheyenne has a public library, a branch of the Laramie County Library System.